halostatue/stars/README.md

   **Starred On**: 2024-09-01
   **Forks**: 5 forks

-* [thiagoesteves/deployex](https://github.com/thiagoesteves/deployex): The ideal project to supervise your Elixir application
+* [thiagoesteves/deployex](https://github.com/thiagoesteves/deployex): The ideal project to supervise your Elixir or Gleam application

-  **Last Push**: 2024-10-23 15:23:48
+  **Last Push**: 2024-10-23 19:20:50
   **Stars**: 91 stars
   **Starred On**: 2024-09-06